Information accompanying sample packs; NHMS 2021 sample pack letter

 All honey samples, including those not used for DNA barcoding, will be archived for future scientific research.
 Further, you will receive sugar and water results - concentrations measured using a refractometer- for your honey as well as a report of the habitat surrounding your hive.
 At specific stages you will receive automated emails of progress.
 Information regarding pesticide analysis will be made available at a later date.
 Please see the News and FAQ pages on our website for more details.

 We hope that you will provide us with three honey- filled tubes twice a year from your selected hive.
 However, as long as the sample submission information is correct for each sample pack requested, the hive and location can vary.
-For participants who chose to send us samples bi-annually, once we have received your early sample you will then be able to request another pack.
+For participants who chose to send us samples semi-annually, once we have received your early sample you will then be able to request another pack.
 Only one honey sampling pack can be ordered at a time.
 We aim to be fair to all participants while ensuring as wide a geographic distribution as possible.

 To collect and process honey samples requires a significant amount of time.
 Further, molecular work can only commence once all samples have been returned and those to be barcoded chosen.
 We anticipate that 2021 results will be made available in spring 2022.